nxp-mcuxpresso/mcuxsdk-doc/gsd/using_kconfig.md

     ```
     Now verify that these are included in the *prj.conf* file.
 Remember that only changes captured in this file will be retained with a Pristine or Rebuild.

-41. Build the Project with the Shell Kconfig settings.
+41. Build the project with the Shell Kconfig settings.
 You will notice it STILL FAILS to build!
 What could be the cause?

 A quick way to identify differences between 2 projects is to explore the differences between the .config files.
 VS Code provides an easy way for you to highlight the remaining difference that may be causing build failure.
     ![Select first .config](./images/kconfig_addshell_compareconfig1.png)
     <br/>
     ![Compare second .config](./images/kconfig_addshell_compareconfig2.png)
     <br/>